yohaqr/yohaqr/README.md

 - **Labeling:** Optionally append a label with custom fonts and alignment.

 ## Warning
-Here is a **step-by-step installation process** for fixing the warning:

 > **"Install GD or Imagepk extension for PHP."**

 We'll install either the **GD** or **ImageMagick (imagick)** extension based on your system.